NyxHexen/CI_MS1_THH/readme.md

 3. On the vertical bar below, click Pages.
 4. Select the branch and root folder of the project that you want to deploy.
 5. Press Save and hope for the best.
-6. If you successfully succeeded in following the instructions, you should now have a green message at the top containing a URL to your new, published, site.
+6. If you carefully followed the instructions, you should now have a green message at the top containing a URL to your published site.

 ### Fork a Repository
+1. Navigate to the repository containing the project you would like forked.
+2. At the top-right corner of the page, click Fork.
+3. Ta-da!

+### Clone a Repository
+1. Navigate to the repository containing the project you would like cloned.
+2. Above the list of files, click on Code.
+3. Copy the URL.
+4. Create a new working directory, one you will be cloning to.
+5. Type `git clone` followed by the URL you copied earlier.
+6. Press Enter and it should be done.

 ---